nextcloud/documentation/admin_manual/configuration_files/external_storage/smb.rst

      subfolder name.
 *    And finally, the ownCloud users and groups who get access to the share.

-Optionally, a ``Domain`` can be specified.
-This is useful in cases where the SMB server requires a domain and a username, and an advanced authentication mechanism like 'Session credentials' is used such that the username cannot be modified.
+Optionally, you can specify a ``Domain``.
+This is useful in cases where the
+SMB server requires a domain and a username, and an advanced authentication mechanism like session credentials is used so that the username cannot be modified.
 This is concatenated with the username, so the backend gets ``domain\username``

-Optionally, a ``Remote subfolder`` can be specified to change the destination directory within the share.
-The default is the root of the share.

 .. note:: For improved reliability and performance, we recommended installing
           ``libsmbclient-php``, a native PHP module for connecting to SMB servers.
 It is available as ``php5-libsmbclient`` in the ownCloud `OBS repositories <https://software.opensuse.org/download/package?
           project=isv:ownCloud:community&package=php5-libsmbclient>`_